 Why didn't Congressman Michael Cloud sign letter to protect Hurricane Harvey relief money?

 With shutdown negotiations deadlocked, the White House plans further meetings with rank-and-file lawmakers, as the Trump administration acknowledges the prolonged standoff is having a greater economic drag than previously thought.
 (Jan.
-20) AP
+20)

 U.S. Rep. Michael Cloud wasn't among the two dozen top Texas officials who signed a letter telling President Trump not to use Hurricane Harvey relief funds for a border wall.
 The absence of his signature stands out because he represents District 27, the largest physical area damaged by the hurricane.